geco-bern/esds_book/README.md

 ## Exercises, Applications and Solutions

-- ÏAll exercises are added to the end of each chapter.
+- All exercises are added to the end of each chapter.
 The respective solutions as RMarkdown files can be found on the repository.
     - There is no consistent style and formatting of the exercise defined.
 Exercises are only added as text with some provision of pseudo-code as for now.
 It would be nice to have a consistent style of structuring the task description (using headings, bold face, horizontal lines, etc.) and have the same done for the format of the solutions.
     - Most exercsie and solutions are in tidyverse style but not all yet (e.g. 04)
         - **Solution 04** is not yet in tidyverse but can easily be rewritten using the tutorial code.